jordanlev/twig-tree-tag/README.md

 The `treeloop` var serves the same purpose inside a `{% tree %}` tag as the `loop` var does inside a `{% for %}` tag.
 It is named differently so that you can still use `loop` when you have a `{% for %}` tag inside your `{% tree %}` tag (otherwise they would conflict).

+`treeloop` contains all the same [special variables as `loop`](http://twig.sensiolabs.org/doc/2.x/tags/for.html#the-loop-variable):
+ * `treeloop.index`: The current iteration of the loop *within the current nesting level*.
+(1 indexed)
+ * `treeloop.index0`: The current iteration of the loop *within the current nesting level*.
+(0 indexed)
+ * `treeloop.revindex`: The number of iterations from the end of the loop *within the current nesting level* (1 indexed)
+ * `treeloop.revindex0`:  The number of iterations from the end of the loop *within the current nesting level* (0 indexed)
+ * `treeloop.first`:  True if first iteration *of the current nesting level*
+ * `treeloop.last`: True if last iteration *of the current nesting level*
+ * `treeloop.length`: The number of items in the sequence *of the current nesting level*
+ * `treeloop.parent`: The context of the parent nesting level (or the parent context of the `tree` tag itself if currently at the root level of the tree).

+Additionally, `treeloop` also contains 2 extra variables that tell you about the current nesting level:
+ * `level`: The current nesting level (1 indexed -- so root level of the tree is 1, 2nd-level is 2, etc)
+ * `level0`: The current nesting level (0 indexed -- so root level of the tree is 0, 2nd level is 1, etc)

 ## What if I want a tree tag inside another tree tag?